 Cashless transactions are transactions that are conducted without the use of cash.
 There are a few reasons why cashless transactions are becoming more popular, and one reason is that they’re safer.
 For example, if you use a card to make a purchase, the store is responsible for fraud protection and will cover your loss if the card is stolen or used in a fraudulent transaction.

 Another reason why cashless transactions are becoming more popular is that they reduce environmental impact.
-For example, when you purchase with your debit card, the funds are transferred right away from your bank account to the merchant’s account.
-This means that there’s no need to carry around large amounts of cash, and there’s no need to handle money exchange rates.
+For example, when you purchase with your debit card, the funds are immediately transferred from your bank account to the merchant’s account.
+It means that there’s no need to carry around large amounts of cash, and there’s no need to handle money exchange rates.

 Finally, cashless transactions are becoming more popular because they’re easier.
 For example, most banks now offer apps that allow you to make purchases without carrying any cash.

 What are the implications of cashless transactions for consumers?